 - real estate

 Represented companies facing class action allegations asserting violations of federal law, most often American Disabilities Act (ADA), Fair Credit Reporting Act (FCRA), and Fair Debt Collection Practices Act (FDCPA).
+Clients include businesses in the following industries:

 CLRA and UCL